-Margaret Lomas is one of Australia’s most recognised and respected Property Experts who is also a best selling author of 8 property investing books.
-Recently Michael tuned into a webinar to hear Margaret speak on “Investing in today’s changed environment”, a snippet from this event.
+Margaret Lomas is one of Australia’s most recognised and respected Property Experts who is also the best selling author of 8 property investing books.
+Michael tuned into a webinar (August 18) to hear Margaret speak on “Investing in today’s changed environment”, a snippet from this event.

-- Overall the world economy is sitting at a reasonable comfortable place with no clear signs of another economic crisis.
+- Overall the world economy is sitting at a reasonably comfortable place with no clear signs of another economic crisis.

 - Family demographics has the most impact on property growth.

-- Surge in demand from 55-65 age group.
+- Surge in demand from the 55-65 age group.
 They are downsizing and living in the property for up to 30 years.
-Growing pressure on smaller properties/smaller plots of land / villas / townhouses and to a lesser extent units in areas with plenty of transport options and services for older Australian’s.
-They are looking for properties (not retirement villages) with little up keep but still feel like a house with good services and community centres close by.
+Growing pressure on smaller properties/smaller plots of land/villas/townhouses and to a lesser extent units in areas with plenty of transport options and services for older Australian’s.
+They are looking for properties (not retirement villages) with little upkeep but still feel like a house with good services and community centres close by.

 - You must consider where the demand is coming from and assess the current lending conditions.

 - Sydney values fell 4.5% over the financial year, confined mainly to the premium market.

 - Sydney’s high-end property will lend the falls and a potential further fall of 6%.